AliBerkKaraarslan/Arcade_Shooter_Game/README.md

 Compile and run "Main.java"

 ## Game Description:
-You are playing as red square.
+You are playing as the red square.
 Green squares are friends and black squares are the enemies.
 Goal is to destroy all the enemies before they destroy you.

 ## Game Controls:
 Movement: WASD Keys